 Alongside your academic courses you will be expected to take the opportunity to broaden your horizons through a range of additional activities.
 We have expanded our enrichment programme this year to give you the opportunity to develop new skills and interests.
 One hour per week will be timetabled for enrichment activities as well as some out of hours time.
 Once you have opted for a course you will be expected to show commitment and attend every session.
-We currently offer a range of courses and are open to suggestions for
+We currently offer a range of courses that enrich your experience at KRS.

 - Paired Reading Scheme

 - Extended Project Qualification

 - Model United Nations (debating)

-- CMI

-- Level 2 Cache qualification
+- Level 2 CACHE qualification

 - Sports teams

 - Fitness training

 - Survival Cookery

 - Charity work

 - Drama productions

 - School Band

 - Learn a new musical instrument

 - Opportunities for work related learning